About AHNT

 Aboriginal Housing Northern Territory (AHNT) Aboriginal Corporation is the community-controlled peak body for Aboriginal housing in the Northern Territory.

-The geography of the Northern Territory makes it expensive and logistically challenging to provide housing and related services.
+The geography of the Northern Territory makes it expensive and challenging to provide housing and related services.
 The land mass is 1.3 million square kilometres, and around 80,000 Aboriginal people live in 4 urban centres, 73 remote communities and over 500 homelands/outstations.

-Right now, there are too few houses, and many of them are very run-down, and no good culturally or climatically.
-Realising our vision of Aboriginal housing in Aboriginal hands will require a sustained effort on multiple fronts to change the system of Aboriginal housing.
+There are not enough houses, and those that are there are often run-down, and are inadequate, both culturally and climatically.
+Realising our vision of ‘Aboriginal housing in Aboriginal hands’ is a challenge that requires a sustained effort on multiple fronts to improve the systems for Aboriginal housing.

 All those factors combine to limit health, education and employment prospects for Aboriginal people.
 We must change the system – a fact that is recognised in the ambitious plan to Close the Gap, to which both Territory and Commonwealth governments are signatories.